 With more productive, engaged, and fulfilled workforces, businesses that put their people first and give employees a voice in corporate governance have been shown to benefit from a better, more collaborative culture, whilst making a greater contribution to economic recovery.

-Furthermore, the implementation of people-first policies isn’t just of benefit to employees and attractive for investors, but being seen as a responsible company is key for building brand reputation.
-Earlier this year, a YouGov poll commissioned by Co-operatives UK found that the most popular attributes for a business to earn trust is to be a good employer and behave fairly, while two thirds of respondents felt that trustworthy businesses passed savings on to customers and supported the local community.
+Furthermore, the implementation of people-first policies isn’t just of benefit to employees and attractive for investors.
+Being seen as a responsible company is key for building brand reputation.
+Earlier this year, a YouGov poll commissioned by Co-operatives UK found that the most popular attributes for a business to earn trust is to be a good employer and behave fairly.
+Two thirds of respondents felt that trustworthy businesses passed savings on to customers and supported the local community.

 As a socially motivated commercial bank, Unity Trust Bank is proud to be a member of Co-Operatives UK, working with co-ops including ART Business Loans, Birmingham Friends of the Earth and Calder Valley Community Land Trust, to name but a few.
 Unity Trust Bank is an ethical alternative for businesses and organisations with a social conscience.

-If you’re interested in hearing how Unity can help your business, get in touch with our customer support team by calling 0345 140 1000 or via unity.co.uk/contact-us.
+If you’re interested in hearing how Unity can help your business or community co-operatives, get in touch with our customer support team.
+Call us in 0345 140 1000 or contact us online via unity.co.uk/contact-us.